EI-CoreBioinformatics/mikado/docs/Usage/Compare.rst

   - To understand which prediction transcript best represent each reference model
   - To have a summary information about the similarity between the two annotations.

 Mikado compare has been directly inspired by the popular `Cuffcompare`_ [Cufflinks]_ utility and by `ParsEval`_ [ParsEval]_.
 Please note that while superficially similar to Cuffcompare in the style of the output files, Mikado compare is more philosophically similar to ParsEval, as it will not try to aggregate transcripts in loci but will perform a pure comparison between the two annotation files.
-Both GTF and GFF files are accepted, in any combination.
+Mikado compare can accept BAM, BED12, GTF and GFF files as input, both for the reference or for the prediction.

 Usage
 ~~~~~